-15Note that, since in Section 4.2 we obtain asset weights by summing up all capital stock variables and then taking shares, we only consider observations for which all variables are non-missing.
+&lt;sup>16Note that, since in Section 4.2 we obtain asset weights by summing up all capital stock variables and then taking shares, we only consider observations for which all variables are non-missing.

-16Note that the sections T and U are not covered in the EUKLEMS & INTANProd database.
-For Japan, additionally the sections M and N are not covered and for the US the sections D, E, and O. For the descriptions of all sections, see Appendix 3.
+&lt;sup>17Note that the sections T and U are not covered in the EUKLEMS & INTANProd database.
+For Japan, additionally the sections M and N are not covered and for the US the sections D, E, and O. For the descriptions of all sections, see Appendix 2.